-For more information about specific childcare centers, please visit the Dean of Students Office in 403 Lewisohn, or call the office at 212-854-2881.
+For more information about specific childcare centers, please contact the Dean of Students Office.

 Columbia University provides lactation rooms to support nursing mothers returning to work, school, or campus.
 Each room offers a clean, secure, and private space for women who need to express breast milk during their time on campus.
 A list of lactation room locations is available on the Office of Work/Life website.